ExPLoit: Extracting Private Labels in Split Learning: Conclusion

 \section{Conclusion}

 Split learning has been proposed as a method to train a model on vertically split data while keeping the data private.
-This paper investigates the privacy properties of two-party split learning, where the input and label data are held by two parties.
-We develop a Gradient Inversion Attack to show that an adversarial input owner can learn the label owner's private labels during two-party split learning.
+We investigate the privacy properties of two-party split learning by proposing \emph{ExPLoit} -- a label-leakage attack that allows an adversarial input owner to learn the label owner's private labels during split learning.
 Our key insight is that the attack can be framed as a learning problem by substituting the unknown parameters of the label owner with learnable surrogate parameters.
-We use the gradient data collected during split learning and a novel loss function to train the surrogate parameters.
-Our evaluations on several multi-class image classification tasks and a binary conversion prediction task show that GIA can leak the private labels with near-perfect accuracy ($97.01\% - \uptox \%$), proving that split learning provides a negligible amount of label privacy.
-We also evaluate using gradient noise to improve label privacy at the cost of reduced test accuracy.
+We use the gradient data collected during split learning and a novel loss function to train these surrogate parameters.
+Our evaluations on several image-classification tasks and a converstion prediction task show that ExPLoit can leak private labels with near-perfect accuracy of up to $\uptox \%$, proving that split learning provides a negligible amount of label privacy.
+ExPLoit also outperforms recent prior works, offering up to $67.2 \%$ improvement in label leakage accuracy.
+We also evaluate gradient noise as a defense to improve label privacy.
 While this provides a reasonable defense for simpler datasets, we find that the utility-privacy tradeoff of this technique is unfavorable for more complex datasets.
 Our findings in this work underscore the need for better techniques to perform vertical federated learning.